rhean-propp/game_development/project_001_knights_court/docs/100_days_of_code_log.md

 **Thoughts:**
 I need to place the puzzle mechanic for the starting room outside of the Room object class.
 Started organizing the program a bit more.
 I'm not even sure where to start, but we'll get there.

+### Day 61: April 14th, 2022
+##### Research

+**Today's Progress:**
+1. Read introduction and chapter 1 of Adventure Game Programming in Java by Huw Collingbourne.

+**Thoughts:**
+Learned that I need to properly parse input correctly with a delimiter list.
+The parse should result in a list of words that were used by the user.
+I can't believe I didn't think of this.
+I'm going to add this to the user_input function right away.